-I do have a video tutorial if you would prefer to watch the tutorial.
-If you like my video subscribe to my YouTube Channel so you don’t miss out on any future video tutorials!
+Like videos?
+I have a video tutorial for you!strong>Please subscribe to my YouTube Channel so you don't miss out on any future video tutorials!

-I cut my sheet of watercolor paper into a 4×6 inch square because I want to put the finished piece in a frame.
+I cut my sheet of watercolor paper into a 4x6 inch square because I want to put the finished piece in a frame.

 Ink the stamp with the Versa Mark ink pad and stamp onto the watercolor paper.

 The Versa Mark ink makes it so the embossing powder will stick to the stamped image.
 Without wasting too much time, pour the embossing powder over the stamped image.
 I use a Craft Tidy Tray so that I can easily pour the unused embossing powder back in the jar.

 Then knock off the excess by tapping on the backside of the watercolor paper.
 You will be able to see how the powder is only sticking where you stamped your image or saying.

 Use the heat gun and run it over the embossing powder until it starts to melt together.
 It will make your stamped image embossed with a glossy texture.
 Embossing powder is really cool and makes any project look much more professional.
 It is a really fun product!